SheffieldMLtracking/data-pipeline/README.md

 ## Jump host

 For the data transfer service machine (`ohiobeeproject`) to connect to the jump host, we need an SSH key.
-Create a key for the jump host and copy the public key to the target machine.
+This only needs to be done once, when the connections are first configured.
+On the `ohiobeeproject` machine, create a key for the jump host and copy the public key to the target machine.

 ```bash
 user="data-pipeline-svc"